AFCON Controversy: Why Senegal Lost Title 2 Months After Victory Over Morocco

 • CAF’s unprecedented decision to strip Senegal of the title has sparked widespread confusion among fans

-Morocco has been adjudged the winner of the 2025 Africa Cup of Nations after the Confederation of African Football (CAF) overturned their defeat to Senegal in the final.
+Morocco has been adjudged the winner of the 2025 Africa Cup of Nations (AFCON) after the Confederation of African Football (CAF) overturned their defeat to Senegal in the final.

 AFCON, Morocco AFCON win, 2025 Africa Cup of Nations, CAF ruling, Senegal forfeits title, Brahim Díaz penalty, Pape Gueye goal, Court of Arbitration for Sport, AFCON final decision, Fédération Royale Marocaine de Football.